Slider Deceleration Tests

-In 1999, BalancePlus® built a device that will accurately measure the deceleration caused by equipment during the slide.
+In 1999, BalancePlus® started to accurately measure curling slider speed by building a device that accurately measures the deceleration of a curling slider caused by equipment during the slide.
 This information along with the placement of the BalancePlus hole, thickness of BalancePlus Slider and Toe Coating will aid in achieving more consistency amongst team member's slides.
 Thus, matching the speed of the slide and point of release of each team member.
 Contact BalancePlus for more information on the Line of Delivery Machine, Rock Matching Equipment, or Deceleration Technology.

-BalancePlus conducted tests on curling shoes and sliders using Doplar radar equipment that records the speed of the curler during the delivery.
+BalancePlus conducted tests on curling slider speed using Doplar radar equipment that records the speed of the curler during the delivery.
 The computer digitally captures 130 readings per second and plots 30 readings per second in graph form.
 From this information the rate of deceleration of various curling shoe systems or pairs was calculated.

 This is the opposite of the current 1 to 10 system that rated the distance of slides applying the same kick but using different equipment.
 The old system was not reliable for the following reason.
 A curler using their maximum strength kick to start a delivery would not slide very far if a rubber anti-slider (pull-on gripper) was covering their slider.
 If the same kick were applied using equipment with very low friction the curler would have to abort their slide to avoid hitting the boards at the far end.
 Using a kick requiring the curler to be subjective about the amount of force they used is not accurate enough.
 If curlers were that good, we would not need sweepers.